antoine-jacquet/template-encrypted-player/README.md

 1. Go to **Actions** tab in your repository
 2. Select the **Register Player** workflow from the left sidebar
 3. Click **Run workflow** → **Run workflow** button
-4. The workflow will register your player using the secrets you configured

 ## 3. What the scripts do